 “Mom, I…never mind, I’m just tired.
 I’m going to sleep” I put the covers over my head and the heat in my eyes are back.
 I’m Maza again.
 I’m not Mom or Dad but Maza.
 Mazi, Maza either of those but I’m not…I’m just not any of those.

 Where are you now Dad?
 You created me at least do your job.
 I open my eyes, there was a glowing light inside my space and I know it’s coming from me.
 I open and close my eyes, the heat never fading and it heats my whole body too.
 I sigh in bliss then finally Maza, the Maza is asleep.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Norie F. TanabeWrite a Review